Ready Player One

 - Decomposite Character: Most of her more negative traits were given to Alice's latest boyfriend in the movie.

-- Evil Aunt: She is not evil, but abusive towards Wade along with her Bastard Boyfriend, Rick.
+- Evil Aunt: She is not evil, but abusive towards Wade along with her abusive boyfriend, Rick.

-- HeelFace Door-Slam: She dies at the moment she expressed concern to speak with Wade to reconcile with him.
+- HeelFace Door-Slam: For the film adaptation, she dies at the moment she expressed concern to speak with Wade to reconcile with him.

 - Jerkass: Her only scene involves selling Wade's possessions and yelling at him.